lakenen/view-school/exercises/11-viewer-methods/README.md

 viewer.on('zoom', function (event) {
   if (!event.data.canZoomIn) {
-    // disable an imaginary button
+    // disable the "zoom in" button
     zoomInButton.disabled = true;
   }
 });